pstankiewicz/introduction-c64-demo-programming/demo_prog.rst

   latex2html -split 0 demo_prog.tex

 The translation was initiated by  on 2004-07-24

+Additional info:

+Manual conversion from html to rst and upload to github by void at 2017-02-14

 .. [#] A couple of guys, who weren't all that good at C, were writing a toy operating system.
 They got all sorts of bugs and weird crashes, and didn't know what to do.
 After a while they came up with a solution: to re-write the whole kernel without using any pointers at all.
 Don't ask me how they did it, but they did get it to work.
 Morale of the story: code some C-64 demos, and you'll never run into problems like that. :-)